bezmoradi/tutorials/go/scope.md

 }
 ```

-If we try to compile our program, we'll get `undefined z` simply because `z` isn't accessible outside the `if` statement.
+If we try to compile our program, we'll get `undefined: z` simply because `z` isn't accessible outside the `if` statement.
 As functions are first-class citizens in Go, we can simply assign them to variables.
 In the following example, we have defined a function called `doSomething` inside the `main` function that is **only** accessible inside `main` and if we try to access is outside its scope, we will get `undefined: doSomething` error:

 ```go